EDUC091N Fieldwork Overview

 Upon receiving your volunteer log sheet, the Teacher Education Office will send an evaluation/recommendation form to the teacher or supervisor with whom you worked.
 This checklist form asks for brief comments about the quality of your work with children and the professional characteristics demonstrated through that work.

-Although the extended fieldwork requirement may be met through this single 30 minimum 30 hour experience, candidates for teaching should look for other opportunities to work in educational settings.
-All students who are planning a teaching career in special education need to seek out opportunities to work with special education children.
+Although the extended fieldwork requirement may be met through this single 20 minimum hour experience, candidates for teaching should look for other opportunities to work in educational settings.
+All candidates who are planning a teaching career in special education are encouraged to seek out opportunities to work with special education children.
 Such experiences can better prepare you for entry into the student teaching semester.

 Working in the Classroom - Suggested Fieldwork Activities

 Discuss with the teacher the kinds of experiences you might assist with in the classroom.
 These may be based on your own special interests, talents, hobbies, and former experiences with children and/or the needs the teacher perceives in his/her classroom during the time you will be present and available to assist.

 - Read a story

 - Accompany groups on a field trip

 - Teach a game